Loading...

 The 6 Ugliest Fonts in Web Design History

 If you think Comic Sans is the worst it gets, you couldn't be more mistaken.
-There are some seriously hideous fonts, some of which were created that way purposefully but others didn't intent to end up as a laughingstock of the font world.
-While beauty is certainly in the eye of the beholder, there are certain standards that most fonts which become classic abide by.
+There are some seriously hideous fonts, some of which were created that way purposefully but others didn't intend to end up as a laughingstock of the font world.
+While beauty is certainly in the eye of the beholder, there are certain standards that most fonts that become classic abide by.
 Whether you're of the serif or sans-serif fan camp, getting a little too creative usually doesn't work out.

 Remember that most fonts are designed to make communication easier.
-"Communication" can mean many thingsâ??for instance, if you're writing a book, you want the font to be unassuming and easy for the eye to flow from letter to letter and word to word.
+"Communication" can mean many things for instance, if you're writing a book, you want the font to be unassuming and easy for the eye to flow from letter to letter and word to word.
 If you're printing a "Happy Halloween" banner, you can get a little creepier with the design because that will help communicate the mood.

 Here are some of the ugliest fonts in web design history and what they were (hopefully) going for.